sgimenez/laby/README.md

 Laby
 ====

-Laby is a easy to use IDE to program a rock carrying ant-robot trapped in a maze.
+Laby is an easy to use IDE to program a rock-carrying robot-ant trapped in a maze.
 Usually there is a door the robot wants to reach, but before that, it needs to sort out several traps on his way.
 Help the robot by writing a program that guides it out of the maze.
 Even if you have not programmed before this is a great game to start.
-Help the robot and you will learn to write programs at the same time, in several languages: ruby, pascal, perl, ocaml, and java.
-We use mini-versions of the mentioned languages, but you will still learn the fundamental of loops, conditionals and functions and you will have fun while doing that.
+Help the robot and learn to program several languages at the same time: ruby, pascal, perl, ocaml, and java.
+They are mini-versions of the original languages, but you will still learn the fundamental of loops, conditionals and functions and what is better you will have fun while doing that.

 Enjoy!